zuozhenggh/learning-library/data-management-library/data-lake/lakehouse-configuration.md

 ![Create Groups - Next group dataflow-admin](./images/newgroup2.png " ")

->>>>>>> f9f50a0ece7c6b7b0ed3e8a8af2333b370aefd4e
-Not all of these groups are needed in this lab, however, it is important to provide separation of duties for manaing the lakehouse and these roles with policies will allow for that.
+Not all of these groups are needed in this lab, however, it is important to provide separation of duties for managing the lakehouse and these roles with policies will allow for that.
 Additional groups to create:
 - data-catalog-admin
 - data-catalog-users